iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 This section is non-normative.

-- **Trust**: TODO - only verifies that the other party has access to a private key corresponding to an authentication section of their DID or establishing verifying their real-world identity is still a problem - requesting a verifiable presentation (credentials) is one possible solution if you have trusted issuers.
+- **Trust**: this [authentication](#authentication) protocol only verifies that both parties have access to the necessary privates keys (which could become compromised) associated with their DID documents; establishing and verifying their real-world identities may require additional interactions.
+For instance, requesting a verifiable presentation of credentials issued by a trusted third-party (like a government) is one possible way to verify a real-world identity.
-- **Authorisation**: TODO - similar to trust, the capabilities of either party still need to be established, either by verifiable presentation as above or other methods such as JWT tokens etc.
+- **Authorisation**: the permissions and capabalities of either party may still need to be established after [authentication](#authentication), either by verifiable presentation as above or other methods such as JWT tokens
-- **Security**: TODO - subject to probing if we use sender-authentication encryption?
-- **Man-in-the-Middle**: TODO - note possible attack vectors for the requester and responder, including intercepting or modifying the invitation in the connection protocol.
+- **Privacy**: the [responder](#roles) may be subject to probing whereby their DID may be revealed even with the use of [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption), as the `skid` message header is linked to their DID.
+This is possible if the [responder](#roles) chooses to accept the [authentication-request](#authentication-request) of an unknown [requester](#roles), or the [requester](#roles) succesfully replays an [authentication-request](#authentication-request) from a DID the [requester](#roles) trusts.

 ## Unresolved Questions